On the nonintegrality of certain generalized binomial sums: Main results

 which obeys the recurrence

 with $\MS_{(1,1)}(x) = x - \frac{1}{2}$.
 For $\ell \in \ZZ$, we have $\MS_{(n,n)}(\ell) \notin \ZZ$.
 More precisely,

 \end{theorem}

-Since for any given positive integer $\ell$, almost all binomial coefficients (in the sense of a density) are divisible by $\ell$ due to Singmaster (see Theorem~\ref{thm:Singmaster}), this implies the following corollary of Theorem~\ref{thm:main}.
+Since for any given positive integer $\ell$, almost all binomial coefficients (in the sense of a density) are divisible by $\ell$ (this is due to Singmaster; see Theorem~\ref{thm:Singmaster}), this implies the following corollary of Theorem~\ref{thm:main}.